 Without a partition, vehicles that are approved as commercial vehicles (N1, N2) do not fulfill ISO 27956, which describes the equipment for properly securing a load in delivery vehicles.
 If the vehicle is used to transport goods, retrofitting the partition is strongly recommended, as properly securing the load in vehicles without a partition will always be a complex operation.

-(i) You must not store anything in the area between the back of the seats and the partition.
+(i) Nothing may be stored in the area between the back of the seats and the partition.

 Overview of cargo tie-down points